ethamCS/TravelSite/reports/checklist.md

 ### Specification / Design
 * Is the functionality described in the specification fully implemented by the code?
 * Is there any excess functionality in the code but not described in the specification?
+* Are functions broken up such that each function has one purpose?
+* Are classes broken up by functionality?

 ### Data faults
 * Are all program variables initialized before their values are used?